- Cheap Travel

-Exploring Cinque Terre on a Budget: Your Ultimate Guide
+Visiting Cinque Terre Italy on a Budget: Your 2025 Guide

 Nestled on the stunning Italian Riviera, Cinque Terre is a dream destination for travellers seeking picturesque landscapes, charming villages, and a taste of authentic Italian culture.
-While it’s often considered a pricey destination, with a bit of savvy planning, you can experience the beauty of Cinque Terre without breaking the bank.
-In this guide, we’ll show you how to visit Cinque Terre on a budget.
+While it’s often considered a pricey destination, with a bit of savvy planning, visiting Cinque Terre without breaking the bank is entirely possible.
+In this guide, we’ll show you how to visit Cinque Terre Italy on a budget.

 Getting there

 The closest airport to Cinque Terre is Genoa (GOA).
-Many budget airlines fly here from a variety of UK airports.
+You can fly directly with a variety of budget airlines from London and Manchester.
 Use our Start your Journey feature and input “Cinque Terre” as your specific destination.
 We will help you find the best value flights and accommodation for your stay.
 Our flights were £42pp for a Wednesday – Sunday stay in May.
-We flew from Manchester which has some great options for this route.
+We flew from Manchester which has some great options for a long weekend.
 We only travel with rucksacks which count as the free under seat allowance on budget airlines.
-We have lots of videos on social media discussing how we do this!

 Choosing a Budget-Friendly Base